cdktf/cdktf-provider-consul/docs/dataConsulKeys.typescript.md

 - *Type:* string

+This is the name of the key.

+This value of the key is exposed as `var.<name>`.
+This is not the path of the key in Consul.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/data-sources/keys#name DataConsulKeys#name}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.20.0/docs/data-sources/keys#name DataConsulKeys#name}

 ---